 The effect of any tax rate change on deferred taxes is recognized in the period that includes the enactment date of the tax rate change.
 Realization of deferred tax assets is assessed on an annual basis and, unless a deferred tax asset is more likely than not to be utilized, a valuation allowance is recorded to write down the deferred tax assets to their net realizable value.
 In assessing the realizability of deferred income tax assets, management considers whether it is more-likely-than-not that some portion or all of the deferred income tax assets will be realized.
 The ultimate realization of deferred income tax assets is dependent upon the generation of future taxable income during the periods in which those deductible temporary differences reverse.
 Management considers the scheduled reversal of deferred income tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-For uncertain income tax positions, the Company uses a more-likely-than-not recognition threshold are measured in order to determine the tax benefit recognized in the financial statements.
+For uncertain income tax positions, the Company uses a more-likely-than-not recognition threshold based on the technical merits of the income tax position taken.
+Income tax positions that meet the more-likely-than-not recognition threshold are measured in order to determine the tax benefit recognized in the financial statements.
 The Company recognizes accrued interest related to unrecognized tax benefits as part of income tax expense.
 Penalties, if incurred, are recognized as a component of income tax expense.